wikijoss/api-v1-client-php/docs/wallet.md

 The optional `$from_address` field specifies which wallet address from which to send the funds.
 An optional `$fee` amount (`float`) may be specified but must be more than the default fee listed on the [official documentation](https://blockchain.info/api/blockchain_wallet_api).

 The `$public_note` parameter is a message that will appear alongside this transaction on the blockchain.info block explorer.
+A minimum transaction size of 0.005 BTC is required for public notes.

 Returns a `PaymentResponse` object on success and throws a `Blockchain_ApiError` exception for insufficient funds, etc.